brileb73/dotfiles/README.md

 ## vimrc
 The included vimrc uses pathogen and will probably not work if pathogen is not installed.
 More information [here](vim/README.md).

+## GTK Theme
+Using flatplat theme, installed from yaourt as `flatplat-theme`.